redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 Widgets are individual and modular components that form part of a dashboard.
 Each widget represents a specific set of data or metrics, usually in the form of graphs, tables, indicators, or any other visual representation.
 Widgets are customizable and can be added, removed, or rearranged within a dashboard to suit the specific needs of each user or team.

 Widgets are categorized into different types as there is a wide variety of them.
-Most relate directly to a specific module; the rest either display advanced information or simply enhance the visualization of the dashboard itself.
-The categories of these widgets have been organized into two in this explanation, module widgets and the rest:
+Most are directly related to a specific module; the rest either display advanced information or simply enhance the visualization of the dashboard itself.
+The categories of these widgets have been organized into two in this explanation: module widgets and contextual widgets:

 ![Clients Widget (no data)](images/clients.png)